rduenasf/birding/docs/birds/whbnut.md

 scientific_name: "Sitta carolinensis"
 order: "Passeriformes"
 family: "Sittidae (Nuthatches)"
 description: "Sitta carolinensis is a species of bird in the Sittidae (Nuthatches) family.
 It has been observed 19 times.
+It has been photographed.
 It has been recorded."
 species_group: "Nuthatches"
 species_code: "whbnut"

 sidebar_position: 501
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Sittidae (Nuthatches)
   - Nuthatches
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---